Levan Gulordava: Club career

 Gulordava is a product of Dnipro and Arsenal Kyiv.
 He made his debut as professional football player in 2005 with Arsenal Kyiv.
-In 2008 he moved to Dnipro, where he played 9 matches and scored 6 goals.
+In 2008 he moved to Industriya Dnipro, where he played 9 matches and scored 6 goals.
 In 2010 he moved Desna Chernihiv the main club of the city of Chernihiv, here he played 13 games and scored 4 goals in Ukrainian Second League.
-In 2011 he moved Oleksandriya and then in Zirka Kropyvnytskyi, where he played 6 matches and scored 1 goals.
+In 2011 he moved Oleksandriya and then in Zirka Kropyvnytskyi, where he played 6 matches and scored 1 goal.
 He returned to Arsenal Kyiv without playing and he returned to Desna Chernihiv, where he played 8 games and finally he returned to Zugdidi in Georgia.

+Managerial career

+In 2016 he was appointed as coach of Zugdidi.